MHovenkamp/DECO/README.md

 ```

 ## command line interface
-The command line inteface has 3 modusses to start code with.
+The command line interface has 3 ways to start code with.
 1. REPL
 2. FILE
 3. PREPROGRAMMED FILE

 ### REPL
-You can enter a single command in here to see the resutl instantly.
+You can enter a single command in here to see the result instantly.
 You can not test with integers since they are not saved from previous commands
 ### FILE
 Ctrl+C plus Ctrl+V a full file in to the terminal to instantly parse and run the code.
-Warning: TH eserial buffer for arduino is famously inreliable so bigger files will most likely be read wrong.
+Warning: The serial buffer for arduino is famously unreliable so bigger files will most likely be read wrong.
 For files bigger then 10 lines of code use the PREPROGRAMMED FILE function.
 ### PREPROGRAMMED FILE
-Start the pregprogrammed file found in the programCode.cpp file.
-You have to recompile the robot everytime you change this file.
+Start the preprogrammed file found in the programCode.cpp file.
+You have to recompile the robot every time you change this file.
 This file will also be played if no serial monitor is started.

 ## Commands: